A solution to the S8 tension through neutrino-dark matter interactions: Introduction

-Since the relative impact of $\nu$DM interactions grows at small scales, it is particularly interesting to analyze their effect in this regime, where non-linear effects in structure formation become important at late times.
-To this end, we test $\nu$DM scenario predictions by incorporating weak lensing (WL) data, a low-redshift observation ($z<3.5$), as a supplement to the high-redshift CMB data.
-We extend previous analyses by going beyond the linear evolution and including results of $N$-body simulations obtained based on input matter power spectra modified in the presence of $\nu$DM interactions.
+Interestingly, recent analyses of CMB data have revealed a preference for non-zero $\nu$DM couplings, specifically in the high-multipole regime~\cite{Brax:2023rrf,Brax:2023tvn,Giare:2023qqn}, which is consistent with earlier findings in the Lyman-$\alpha$ flux power spectrum~\cite{Hooper:2021rjc}.
+To further explore these interactions, we test $\nu$DM scenario predictions by incorporating weak lensing (WL) data, a low-redshift observation ($z<3.5$), as a supplement to the high-redshift CMB data.
+Since the relative impact of $\nu$DM interactions grows at small scales, where nonlinear effects in structure formation become significant, we extend previous analyses by going beyond the linear evolution and including results of $N$-body simulations obtained based on input matter power spectra modified in the presence of $\nu$DM interactions.
 To make such an analysis feasible, we follow a flexible approach introduced in Ref.~\cite{Zhang:2024mmg}, which allows for conveniently reusing results from past such simulations in various DAO scenarios and global parameter scans.
-We use the current three-year Dark Energy Survey (DES) data~\cite{DES:2021wwk} and the future Vera C. Rubin Observatory (previously known as the Large Synoptic Survey Telescope, LSST)~\cite{LSSTScience:2009jmu} and China Space Station Telescope (CSST)~\cite{Gong:2019yxt} mock data to derive present constraints and projected sensitivities on $\nu$DM interactions.

-We then reexamine the aforementioned preference toward non-zero DM-neutrino interaction strength in light of the DES Y3 data, using WL observations alone or combined with CMB and baryon acoustic oscillation (BAO) data.
-We test this for scenarios in which the interacting DM constitutes either all or a fraction of the total DM.
-We specifically highlight the difference between considering the entire DES Y3 \texttt{3x2pt} dataset and the cosmic shear data alone.
-The latter is free from galaxy bias and offers a particularly attractive window to connect low-redshift observations to high-$z$ data.
-We also investigate the impact of the preferred $\nu$DM interaction strength on the persisting $S_8$ tension; cf. Refs.~\cite{DiValentino:2020vvd,Perivolaropoulos:2021jda,Abdalla:2022yfr} for a review.